unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

 %} [^srcharitycinti]

+## Why you should visit *Angelitas De Caridad*
+Martineztown Park and the *"Angelitas De Caridad"* sculpture is a hidden gem of Albuquerque History.
+Though there is limited information on the sculpture itself, it represents an era in American and New Mexico history that forever changed the landscape of the city, state, and country.

 {% include figure.html
-  class="img-left"
+  class="img-right"
   width="36%"
-  caption="Illustrations of the Sisters arriving to Martineztown" src="images/dmartinez_Base_image8.png"
+  caption="Sisters of Charity founding Lovelace Hospital" src="images/dmartinez_Base2_image9.png"
 %}

-## Why you should visit *Angelitas De Caridad*
-Martineztown Park and the *"Angelitas De Caridad"* sculpture is a hidden gem of Albuquerque History.
-Though there is limited information on the sculpture itself, it represents an era in American and New Mexico history that forever changed the landscape of the city, state, and country.

 {% include full-width.html